openownership/data-standard/README.md

 $ pip install -r requirements.txt
 ```

-You also need to make sure you have `gettext` and `pybabel` installed in whatever environment you're running this in:
+You also need to make sure you have `gettext`, `pybabel` and (for SVGs) `itstool` installed in whatever environment you're running this in:

 ```
 $ apt-get install gettext